India shares surge as budget focuses on growth; bond yields rise

 India projects annual economic growth of 11% for 2021/22

+Nifty 50's best budget day in at least 26 years Nifty 50's best budget day in at least 26 yearshttps://tmsnrt.rs/3r4qXDA

-(Reporting by Chris Thomas in Bengaluru and Swati Bhat in Mumbai; additional reporting by Gaurav Dogra and Nallur Sethuraman; Editing by Shounak Dasgupta and Maju Samuel)
+(Reporting by Chris Thomas in Bengaluru and Swati Bhat in Mumbai; additional reporting by Gaurav Dogra, Tanvi Mehta and Nallur Sethuraman; Editing by Shounak Dasgupta and Maju Samuel)

 ((chris.thomas@thomsonreuters.com ; +91-80-6749-8695; +91 9108-28-4878))